keltoumboukra/SamplePoolingForNGS/README.md

 ## High-level workflow

-This protocol can be run either using the Echo 525 for non genomic DNA samples, or the Biomek i7 for genomic DNA samples.
+This protocol can be run either using the Echo 525 for non genomic DNA samples, or the Biomek i7 for genomic DNA samples or PacBio samples.
 Bellow is an overview of the steps involved, although the setup and transfer volumes will depend on which robot is used.

 ### Part 1: Qubit assay

-**Input**: 1-24 Samples in a plate format
+**Input**: Samples in a plate format
 **Step Description**: Samples are mixed with Qubit working solution in a plate.
 **Output**: Clariostar file with the estimated concentrations of the samples